-Start by taking a quick tour of your premises – check for air leaks around doorways, identify the types of light bulbs you use, and look at the insulation you have.
+Start by taking a quick tour of your premises.
+You should check for air leaks around doorways, identify the types of light bulbs you use, and look at the insulation.
 Take notes of every issue you have found so you can prioritise which ones need to be tackled first.

 What is involved in a business energy assessment?

 Most assessments of your business’ energy usage can be broken down into three areas.

 The first step to completing an energy audit is finding out where energy is currently being used and lost.

 This may show areas where energy usage can be reduced through changing habits.
 For example, if lighting or heating is left on in rooms with little use.